MOHS

 MOHS surgery offers several benefits over other surgical techniques for the treatment of skin cancer.
 Some of these benefits include:

-MOHS surgery is a tissue-sparing technique that aims to remove only the cancerous tissue, while preserving as much healthy tissue as possible.
-This is particularly important when treating skin cancer in cosmetically sensitive areas, such as the face, where the preservation of healthy tissue is crucial for a good cosmetic outcome.
+MOHS surgery is a tissue-sparing technique that is particularly effective when treating skin cancer in cosmetically sensitive areas, such as the face, where the preservation of healthy tissue is crucial for a good cosmetic outcome.

 Because MOHS surgery preserves healthy tissue, it can often reduce the need for extensive reconstruction or skin grafting.
 This can result in a faster and smoother recovery for the patient.